cased/supersonic/README.md

 ```

-granite will automatically create a branch, create a PR with changes to the upstream file called `hello.py`,
+supersonic will automatically create a branch, create a PR with changes to the upstream file called `hello.py`,
 and return the PR URL.
 In this case, it will also automaticlaly generate a simple title and description for the PR.
 You'll probably want more customization, so read on.